GPGN-268/GPGN268-CORE/lecture-notes/L02-intro-shell.md

 -   Most commands take options (flags) which begin with a ‘-‘.

 *These notes combine material from the [Earth and Environmental Data Sciences Book](https://earth-env-data-science.github.io/LICENSE.html), [Software Carpentry Lessons](https://software-carpentry.org/lessons/), and the [Earth Data Lab](https://www.earthdatascience.org) courses, all licensed under the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) license.
-All contents Tin these organization are under the same license.*
+All contents in this organization are under the same license.*